 This course is fundamental to the study of all advanced mathematics, science, and engineering.
 The content includes the study of limits, derivatives, algebraic and transcendental functions, differentials, indefinite integrals, applications of derivatives and definite integrals, and methods of integration.
 The course content prepares students to meet the rigor and the calculator requirements of the Advanced Placement examination, AB Level.
 It is recommended that students in this course take the AP Exam when it is offered in May.
-This course serves as an eligible transition mathematics course for students in grade 12 who have not achieved College and Career Readiness by the end of the 11th grade.

-MA-705-1♥★■+
+MA-705-1▼★■+